lZzozZl/Install-Arch-Linux-UEFI-Mode-on-VirtualBox-with-Swap-Partition/README.md

-# Install Arch Linux UEFI Mode on VirtualBox with Swap Partition
+# Install Arch Linux UEFI Mode on VirtualBox with SWAP Partition
 How to install UEFI Arch Linux on VirtualBox VM